smogon/pokemon-showdown/mods/gennext/README.md

 - Magma Armor reduces incoming move damage by 1/8 of the user's max HP, provides immunity to Hail and freeze, and provides a one-time immunity to Water and Ice, after which it turns into Shell Armor

+- Adaptability is now 1.33x to non-STAB moves instead of to STAB moves

+- Shadow Tag now lasts only one turn

 - Static and Poison Point have a 100% chance of activating